WWE News: Major Changes Made To WrestleMania Main Event And Another Title Match

 — Becky Lynch (@BeckyLynchWWE) March 31, 2017

-According to the USA Today, that title match has been moved from the Kickoff Show to the main card for WrestleMania 33.
+According to USA Today, that title match has been moved from the Kickoff Show to the main card for WrestleMania 33.
 Alexa Bliss will defend her title in a Six-Pack Match against Becky Lynch, Carmella, Naomi, Mickie James, and Natalya, and it isn’t going to happen before WrestleMania officially begins.

 Some people are a bit concerned about the card for WrestleMania 33 as they aren’t entirely sure if it has enough star power to be enjoyable.
 Not only is that a problem, but if the main event is changed to Roman Reigns vs. The Undertaker, it could cause a massive negative reaction.
 If Reigns ends up winning?
-WWE needs to be prepared for a full-out riot from those in attendance, so, they may want to consider changing up things again.
+WWE needs to be prepared for a full-out riot from those in attendance, so they may want to consider changing up things again.

 [Featured Image by WWE]